-Please find the list of available wireless accessories and their features below:
+Available wireless accessories and their features

-- TV Streamer 2 streams audio from a TV and most other audio sources to your hearing aids at a volume that suits vou. - Remote Control adjusts volume, mutes your hearing aids and changes programs. - Remote Control 2 adjusts volume, mutes your hearing aids, changes programs and displays your settings. - Phone Clip+ streams phone conversations and stereo sound to both hearing aids and doubles as a remote control - Micro Mic is a microphone that can be worn by others.
-It improves speech comprehension in noisy situations. - Multi Mic works like the Micro Mic but doubles as a table microphone.
-It connects with loop and FM systems and has a mini-jack input for streaming audio from a computer or music player.
+- A TV streamer streams audio from a TV and most other audio sources to your hearing aids at a volume that suits you. - A basic remote control adjusts volume, mutes your hearing aids and changes programs. - An advanced remote control adjusts volume, mutes your hearing aids, changes programs and displays your settings. - A phone clip streams phone conversations and stereo sound to both hearing aids and doubles as a remote control. - A body-worn microphone is a microphone that can be worn by others.
+It improves speech comprehension in noisy situations. - A wireless microphone works like the body-worn microphone, but doubles as a table microphone.
+Further, it has a built-in telecoil that allows it to connect with a teleloop system, a connector for a FM receiver, and a mini-jack input for wired streaming of audio from a computer or music player. - An app which you can install on your mobile device to enable streaming and control directly from your mobile device.
+See "Advanced options", page 31.